-Viewing a List of AIS Threats
+Viewing a List of AIS and MARPA Threats

-From any Radar screen or the Radar overlay, you can view and customize the appearance of a list of AIS threats.
+From any Radar screen or the Radar overlay, you can view and customize the appearance of a list of AIS and MARPA threats.

-From a Radar screen or the Radar overlay, select Menu > Other Vessels > AIS List.
+- 1 From a Radar screen, select Menu > Radar Menu > Other Vessels > AIS & MARPA List > Show. - 2 Select the type of threats to include in the list.